 Allow QA contributor to modify the original contributor’s judgments:

-NO: if you do not choose this option you will get Acceptance Rate only and you can elect to add some reasons for rejection.
-Additionally, you will be asked whether Rejected units should be sent back to the pool to be redone, or not:
+additionally, you will be asked whether Rejected units should be sent back to the pool to be redone, or not:

-YES if you do choose this option, both the original contributor, the QA checker and the next contributor all receive payment for the unit.
+if you do choose this option, both the original contributor, the QA checker and the next contributor all receive payment for the unit.

-NO you will be able to find the rejected units and manually route them to a Rework task later
+you will be able to find the rejected units and manually route them to a Rework task later

-If you choose to include "Rejection Reasons", enter one or more reasons (one per line) and QA checkers will need to choose one if they reject the unit.
+If you choose to include "Rejection Reasons", enter one or more reasons (one per line) and QA checkers will need to choose one of these if they reject the unit.
 This option is not available when QA checkers are able to modify the result.
 Rejection reasons will be included in the data download and visible in the DATASET table and Quality Dashboard.

 Sample Settings in Following QA Jobs